thoughtstem/RacketCon2018/README.md

 until I ultimately finished up with a double-major in philosophy and computer science.

-Although that one class with DrScheme was the only class I had with what-would-become-Racket.
-The rest of my classes used Haskell and Java.
-Still, though, because of that first class -- the one that pivoted me back into computing -- I have a very soft spot for Racket.
+The rest of my classes used Haskell and Java and stuff.
+Still, though, because of that first class
+-- the one that pivoted me back into computing -- I have a very soft spot for Racket.
 And that class was the reason the rest of this story turns out the way that it does.